All businesses need point-of-sale systems (POS systems).

 I have the answer to this question and more.

-I wrote this article to discuss how you can use POS systems in different store settings and how they can help grow your business.
+I wrote this article to discuss how to use POS systems in different store settings and how they can help grow your business.

 A POS system is the hardware and software that allow businesses to make sales and accept payments.

-Each POS solution is different.
+Each POS solution is different and has different costs.
 Thus, there’s no single answer to how it can help grow your business.